GeminiLight/sdn-nfv-papers/README.md

 - Comprehensive **Survey** and **Analysis**

-- **VNFC**: Virtual Network Functions Chaining (also known as  Virtual Network Embedding, Service Function Chains Orchestration)
+- **VNFC**: Virtual Network Functions Chaining (also known as Service Function Chains Orchestration)

-- **VNFP**: Virtual Network Functions Placement (also known as  Service Function Chains Deployment)
+- **VNFP**: Virtual Network Functions Placement (also known as Virtual Network Embedding or Service Function Chains Deployment)
 - **VNFS**: Virtual Network Functions Migration and Scheduling
 - **Routing**: Network Traffic Measurement and Management
 - **Multi-domain** (also known as cross-domain, multi-region or other resemble name)

 We mainly collect papers from high-quality journals and conferences, and classify them according to method categories.
 Particularly, you can find more details of  papers in the **Machine Learning-based** section, which represents a promising technique to efficiently solve network resource Allocation problems.